Last Updated on September 5, 2024 by Maged kamel

 The net area is the gross area minus the area of holes.
 In this case, the net area is equal to 4.697 inch2.

 We have staggered bolts.
-We will check another route, E ABE’.
-That route passes by two staggered bolts.
+We will check another route, E ABE’, which passes by two staggered bolts.
 The distance g is 3 inches, which is the vertical distance between the bolt lines, while the spacing s is the distance between bolts in the direction of the load.
 S equals 2 inches.

 For the second route, we will add the area of the staggered path and deduct the area of holes or the area of the two holes from the gross area of the angle.

-The final net area value for the second route is 4.302 inch 2, which is less than the net area estimated for the first route.
+The final net area value for the second route is 4.302 inch 2, less than the net area estimated for the first route.

-The final net area is the minimum value of the two estimated values, 4.302 inch2.
+The final net area is the minimum of the two estimated values, 4.302 inch2.

 Estimation of the effective area.